 For an overview of the newborn hearing screening program in Alberta, watch the video Alberta's Early Hearing Detection & Intervention (EHDI) Program.

-If you are ever concerned about your baby’s hearing, speak with their healthcare provider or call Health Link at 811.
+If you’re ever concerned about your baby’s hearing, talk with your health care provider or call Health Link at 811.